What is a Group?

-A group is the collection of two or more than two people working together, interacting and interdependent having a common goal.
+A group is the collection of two or more two people working together, interacting and interdependent having a common goal.
 In our daily life group has been a central part.
-One of the social characteristics of group is that we belong to many different types of groups in our daily lives like family, friends, schools, offices, etc. If we talk about social aggregate then they are the collection of people situationally together but no common interest.
+One of the social characteristics of a group is that we belong to many different types of groups in our daily lives like family, friends, schools, offices, etc. If we talk about social aggregate then they are the collection of people situationally together but no common interest.
 Properties of a group include closure, associativity, identity, etc.

 Collection of two or more people

 Groups are the collection of two or large groups of people.
 Groups are composed of two or more persons in social interaction.
 One plus one makes a group and groups and groups form an organization.
 A single person cannot form a group as it at least requires two people for group formation.

 Common goal or interest

 In a group, every member shares common interests or goals.
 For example, members of a marketing department constitute a group that is sustained by the mutual interest of the members.
 The shared goal determines and identifies that all the members of the group have common goals.

 Interaction and interdependent